abeaucha/ClusteringAutism/README.md

 ## Hardware requirements

-This project is supported for ARM64 Apple Silicon computers.
+This project is supported for Linux x86_64 computers and Apple ARM64 computers.

 ## Software requirements